Celebrating Keelan Carothers: From Studio Assistant to HBO Gaffer

-There's something special about watching a friend achieve their dreams, especially when you've been there for the journey.
-Keelan Carothers, who once worked as my assistant and even lived with me for a short period, has just landed one of the most coveted positions in television lighting: Gaffer for HBO's medical drama "THE PITT."
-At his age, he's become one of the youngest gaffers to helm a major network show, and I couldn't be prouder.
+There's something special about watching a friend achieve their dreams.
+I've been there for the journey, and I couldn't be prouder of Keelan Carothers.
+He has just landed one of the most coveted positions in television lighting: Gaffer for HBO's medical drama, "THE PITT."
+At such a young age, he has become one of the youngest gaffers to helm a major network show.

 The Warner Bros.
 Lot: A Dream Realized

-Walking onto the Warner Bros. lot with Keelan to meet up felt surreal.
-Here's someone I've known for years, now commanding one of the most technically complex sets on television.
-"THE PITT" isn't just any show – it's a medical drama that films sequentially, with each episode representing one hour of a single day in a hospital emergency room.
+Walking onto the Warner Bros. lot with Keelan felt surreal.
+Here’s someone I’ve known for years, now commanding one of the most technically complex sets on television.
+"THE PITT" isn't just any show; it's a medical drama that films sequentially.
+Each episode represents one hour of a single day in a hospital emergency room.

 "JoJo called me with this opportunity," Keelan explains, referring to the show's Director of Photography.
-"She said, 'I know you're shooting more these days, but I just got this big opportunity and there's no one I would rather have than you.'
+"She said, 'I know you're shooting more these days, but I just got this big opportunity.
+There’s no one I would rather have than you.'
 I didn't even hesitate – 100%.
-It's just an opportunity I couldn't turn down."
+It’s an opportunity I couldn’t turn down."

-During our set visit, Johanna Coelho briefly stopped by to check on a few things, and watching her and Keelan interact, you could see the mutual respect and collaborative spirit that makes their partnership work so well.
+During our set visit, Johanna Coelho briefly stopped by to check on a few things.
+Watching her and Keelan interact, you could see the mutual respect and collaborative spirit that makes their partnership thrive.

 Team Culture and Collaboration

-What struck me during our visit wasn't just the technical innovation, but the unique culture that show creator John Wells has fostered on set.
-Everyone on the production wears scrubs, creating a unified team atmosphere that mirrors the collaborative spirit of a real hospital.
-This attention to detail extends beyond just the visual authenticity – it creates a sense of shared purpose among the crew.
+During our visit, I was struck not just by the technical innovation, but by the unique culture that show creator John Wells has fostered on set.
+Everyone on the production wears scrubs, which creates a unified team atmosphere.
+This mirrors the collaborative spirit of a real hospital.
+The attention to detail goes beyond just visual authenticity; it fosters a sense of shared purpose among the crew.

 Engineering Lighting Perfection

-What makes Keelan's work on "THE PITT" extraordinary is the unprecedented scope of control he's achieved.
-The set is a 360-degree hospital environment where cameras can shoot from any angle.
-Unlike typical TV productions where lights hang from above without ceiling constraints, "THE PITT" incorporates an actual ceiling structure, creating unique challenges.
+Keelan's work on "THE PITT" is extraordinary.
+He has achieved an unprecedented scope of control on set.
+The production uses a 360-degree hospital environment where cameras can shoot from any angle.
+Unlike typical TV productions, where lights just hang from above without ceiling constraints, "THE PITT" has an actual ceiling structure.
+This presents unique challenges for the lighting crew.

-Keelan and his crew have installed nearly a mile of LED ribbon lights throughout the set, creating a system where he controls every light source – from major lighting rigs down to the lights in vending machines.
-The LED ribbons adjust from 2600K to 6500K, and everything is controllable via iPad-like devices through a custom network.
-Even the monitors displaying heart rate data and medical readouts can be controlled, ensuring they show medically accurate information that actors can reference.
+Keelan and his crew installed nearly a mile of LED ribbon lights throughout the set.
+He controls every light source, from major lighting rigs to the lights in vending machines.
+The LED ribbons can adjust from 2600K to 6500K.
+Everything is controllable via iPad-like devices through a custom network.
+Even monitors displaying heart rate data and medical readouts can be controlled, ensuring they show medically accurate information that actors can reference.

 Sequential Storytelling Through Light

-The show's unique filming approach – shooting episodes sequentially as the day progresses – requires sophisticated programming of different lighting looks for different times.
-Brian Wallace, the Lighting Console Programmer who has been with the show for the entire season, manages this complex system.
-"7 to 9 a.m. look, a 10 a.m. look, 1 p.m., 2 p.m.," Keelan describes the programming that creates the illusion of time passing throughout their nine-month production schedule of 15 episodes.
+This unique filming approach requires sophisticated programming of different lighting looks for various times of day.
+Brian Wallace, the Lighting Console Programmer, has been with the show for the entire season.
+"7 to 9 a.m. look, a 10 a.m. look, 1 p.m., and 2 p.m.," Keelan describes the programming that creates the illusion of time passing throughout their nine-month production schedule of 15 episodes.

-Brian has been instrumental in making the show's ambitious lighting design work, operating the lighting console for nine months straight across 15 episodes, with nine days per episode.
-His expertise allows Keelan's vision to come to life through precise control of the lighting environment.
+Brian has played a crucial role in making the show's ambitious lighting design work, operating the lighting console throughout the nine-month project.
+His expertise enables Keelan's vision to come to life, allowing for precise control over the lighting environment.

 Custom Solutions for Complex Challenges

-When budget constraints meant using older Sourcemaker tubes instead of premium Astera fixtures, Keelan found creative workarounds.
+When budget constraints limited the use of newer fixtures, Keelan had to think creatively.
 "It was way cheaper to buy all this ribbon and just rent the controllers," he explains.
-The team developed custom magnetic diffusion attachments for every light fixture, designed by Key Grip Max Thorpe and 1st Unit Grip Dan Preiser, allowing for quick adjustments during filming.
+The team designed custom magnetic diffusion attachments for every light fixture.
+Key Grip Max Thorpe and 1st Unit Grip Dan Preiser created these attachments, making quick adjustments during filming possible.

-The team even outfitted an ambulance with the same LED ribbon system, creating seamless lighting continuity between interior hospital scenes and exterior emergency vehicle shots.
-Cole, who specializes in LED installation, has been working to integrate the ribbon lights throughout the ambulance.
-"We're trying to figure out how to tap into all these systems, which we kind of got figured out," Cole explains as he works on the complex wiring.
-"We're gonna be able to control all of this."
+The team even outfitted an ambulance with the same LED ribbon system to maintain lighting continuity between interior hospital scenes and exterior emergency vehicle shots.
+Cole, who specializes in LED installation, has been working on integrating the ribbon lights throughout the ambulance.
+"We're trying to figure out how to tap into all these systems," Cole says.
+"I think we’ve got it figured out."

-This ambulance integration represents one of the most technically challenging aspects of the production, requiring Cole's expertise to ensure the lighting system works seamlessly with the vehicle's existing electrical systems.
+This ambulance integration represents one of the most technically challenging aspects of production.
+It requires Cole's expertise to ensure the lighting system works seamlessly with the vehicle's existing electrical systems.

 The Art of Invisible Lighting

-Keelan's obsession with perfection shows in details others might overlook.
-He's moved from rectangular eye lights to circular ones because "I just don't love a square or rectangle in the actor's eyes."
-His team includes crew members dressed as nurses who follow cameras with battery-powered circular eye lights, ensuring perfect lighting during complex tracking shots.
+Every light on set is controllable down to the vending machine and medical refrigerator.
+Keelan's obsession with perfection shows in details that others might overlook.
+He prefers circular eye lights over rectangular ones.
+"I just don't love a square or rectangle in the actor's eyes," he explains.
+His team includes crew members dressed as nurses who follow cameras with battery-powered circular eye lights, maintaining perfect lighting during complex tracking shots.

-The set features primarily 2x2 parabolic troffers, along with some 2x4s, 1x4s, and lots of cans – all integrated into a cohesive lighting ecosystem.
+The set features primarily 2x2 parabolic troffers, along with some 2x4s and 1x4s to form a cohesive lighting ecosystem.
 "I have guys dressed in scrubs at all times, so they look like a nurse.
-They'll hide around a corner, camera passes them, and then they follow."
+They’ll hide around a corner, and as the camera passes them, they follow."

 Beyond the Studio

-The scope extends beyond the main hospital set.
-The production shoots at St. Joe's, a real hospital around the corner from the lot, for exterior shots, requiring perfect lighting matches between practical locations and the studio.
-The show's surgical scenes feature enormous surgical lights supported by an enormous amount of truss that required significant engineering.
-"There's an enormous amount of trust that goes into it – it's structural, it was a huge engineering project to get this thing in here because it's really, really heavy and it moves around, and obviously actors are adjusting it and touching it."
+The scope of production extends beyond the main hospital set.
+The team shoots at St. Joe's, a real hospital near the lot for exterior shots.
+Matching lighting between practical locations and the studio is critical.
+The show's surgical scenes feature enormous surgical lights, an impressive feat achieved through significant engineering.
+"There’s an enormous amount of trust that goes into it," Keelan says.
+"It’s structural, and it was a huge engineering project to get this thing in here because it’s really, really heavy and moves around."

 A Friend's Pride

-Watching Keelan command this operation fills me with incredible pride.
+Watching Keelan command this operation fills me with immense pride.
 "Basically the entire set is custom," he reflects.
-"A lot of times the fixtures on a show would be standard production lights – it's still a huge job, you're building a lot of things – but on this set, it's like 99% of the lights are custom builds."
+"A lot of times, the fixtures on a show would be standard production lights.
+It’s a huge job, and you're building a lot of things.
+But on this set, about 99% of the lights are custom builds."

-As "THE PITT" gears up for season two, Keelan continues pushing boundaries.
-His "gold room" – the fixtures room where his team modifies practical fixtures with LED ribbon lights – represents the innovation that's becoming his trademark.
+As "THE PITT" gears up for season two, Keelan continues to push boundaries.
+His "gold room" – the fixtures room where his team modifies practical fixtures with LED ribbon lights – showcases the innovation that is becoming his trademark.

-On the right is one of the last times Keelan worked for me in 2012.
-We were filming the NBA Finals with the Oklahoma Thunder facing off against LeBron James' Miami Heat.
-We captured LeBron James winning his first championship.
-The other picture on the right shows Keelan on set gaffing for The Pitt.
+The images on the right show one of the last times Keelan worked for me in 2012 while filming the NBA Finals.
+The Oklahoma Thunder faced off against LeBron James' Miami Heat.
+We captured LeBron winning his first championship.
+The other picture shows Keelan on set gaffing for "THE PITT."

 Comments